 Listed alphabetically, here are some of the best fishing spots in Wasco County:

 This small water is located in the vicinity of Pine Hollow Reservoir, to its north near Friend Road.
-It has been stocked with hatchery rainbow trout in the past, although our most recent check found it off the schedule.
-Best to check before expecting trout.
+Many years it has received spring plantings of hatchery rainbow trout, but best to check before heading there.
 There should be brown bullheads to catch just about anytime.

-This 4-acre pond in Mayer State Park along the Columbia River near Interstate 84 is well-stocked with trout in the early to mid-spring and often again in the fall.
+This 4-acre pond in Mayer State Park along the Columbia River near Interstate 84 is stocked with trout, possibly a couple times in early to mid-spring and often again in the fall.
 It is located between Mosier and The Dalles.
-Watch for special summertime regulations that may change the trout limit, but angling will be better in cool weather.
+See: Bikini Pond Fishing.

 Another classic mountain lake generously stocked with hatchery rainbow trout, usually by about May in normal snow years.
 It is located in the Mount Hood National Forest near Highway 26 high on the east slope of the Cascade Mountains, just about 12 miles beyond Government Camp for those coming from the Portland area.
 This is a popular spot, with camping and day use, plus a boat launch.
-See separate listing for nearby Frog Lake.
+See: Fishing at Clear Lake Near Mt.
+Hood.

 Columbia River (Bonneville and The Dalles Pools)